Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 2 Geometry of the Two Interstitial Voids

-The FCC unit cell with cubic lattice constant
+The FCC unit cell with cubic lattice constant a contains atoms at the cube corners and face

-centers, giving a Bravais lattice with primitive cell volume
+centers, giving a Bravais lattice with primitive cell volume a

 3

-and nearest-neighbor distance
+/4 and nearest-neighbor distance

 L = a/

-.
-The unit cell decomposes into two distinct interstitial void types [6, 7] (Figure 1).
+2. The unit cell decomposes into two distinct interstitial void types [9, 10] (Figure 1).

-with all eight sign combinations, giving 8
+Tetrahedral voids.
+Located at (a/4)(±1, ±1, ±1) with all eight sign combinations, giving 8

 voids per cell.
 Each is bounded by 4 FCC vertices forming a regular tetrahedron with edge

-.
-The centroid-to-vertex distance is
+length L. The centroid-to-vertex distance is L

 p

-3/8 0.612 L
+3/8 0.612 L.

-and at the 12 edge midpoints.
+Octahedral voids.
+Located at the body center (a/2, a/2, a/2) and at the 12 edge midpoints.

-Each edge midpoint is shared between 4 unit cells, contributing
+Each edge midpoint is shared between 4 unit cells, contributing 12/4 = 3 to the cell count, plus

 1 body-center, giving 4 voids per cell.
 Each is bounded by 6 FCC vertices forming a regular

-octahedron with edge length
+octahedron with edge length L. The centroid-to-vertex distance is L/

-2 0.707 L
+2 0.707 L.

 3 The Octahedral-Void Defect and Its Structural Properties